-Unlike many FO and FOWLR tank critters, a vast majority of corals, anemones and many other reef tank occupants do not tolerate of number of toxins.
+Unlike many FO and FOWLR tank critters, a vast majority of corals, anemones, and many other reef tank occupants do not tolerate a number of toxins.
 At the same time, the corals in reef tanks require a steady supply of certain trace elements.

 - Should be kept below 10 ppm.

 - .07 ppm in NSW

 - Should be kept below 1.0 ppm in a reef tank

 - 410 ppm in NSW